Lab 4: Svelte (Templating & Control Flow)

 command creates a new project using a template.
 Note that my-portfolio

 is the name of the new folder that will be created, so you may want to tweak it accordingly (just make sure to pick a different name than that of the folder containing your existing website!).
-Use the keyboard arrow keys and Enter to answer the questions shown.
-Make sure you tick the “Svelte 5 preview” box.

 You should now have a new folder called my-portfolio